 - alcoholic cardiomyopathy (weak heart muscle due to alcohol use)

-- Wernicke-Korsakoff syndrome (brain damage from a lack of vitamin B1)
+- Wernicke-Korsakoff syndrome (brain damage from a lack of thiamine, or vitamin B1)

 Treatments for AWD may include:

 - intravenous fluids

 - sedatives to calm agitation and treat anxiety